 (2) A person may use reasonable force to exercise the power given by subsection (1).

 3.40.
-Vehicle may be removed if goods to be impounded are in or on the vehicle
+Vehicle may be removed if goods to be impounded are in or on vehicle

 (1) Where under section 3.39 an employee may remove and impound any goods that are in or on a vehicle that is not itself to be impounded and, because of their size, nature or quantity or for any other reason, it is not convenient to unload and deal with them where they are, the employee may enter the vehicle for the purpose of removing it to a place where the goods may be conveniently unloaded and impounded.